zadjii/nebula/docs/multiple-hosts-spec.md

 - [ ] Update the host to be able to handle a `FileSyncRequest`
     - [ ] Generate all the `FileChangeProposals` between sync_start and sync_end
     - [ ] send them to the other host, reusing the code above
+- [ ] When the Host handshakes a remote and is out of date, the host must set `FileSyncRequest`s to other hosts
+    * see `host.models.Cloud.modified_between()`
+- [ ] Add support for mirroring with multiple hosts
+    * I might need to just run the feature test to see what breaks.
+    * If the first param to `recv_file_tree` is None, then `do_recv_file_transfer` is going to return an error.
+With multile hosts, I believe this is a path that's actually hittable.
+Unfortunately, during mirroring, there won't be a HostController that's been initialized yet.
 - [ ]

 ### File Opening